Date of Last Revision: July 2013

 Scope of Use

-The Websites provide users with access to certain content and services we make available, including information about APUS’s course offerings, interactive features, online educational opportunities, news, and other related topics that may be customized based on the user’s expressed interests, likes and dislikes.
+The Websites provide users with access to certain content and services we make available, including information about our course offerings, interactive features, online educational opportunities, business, news, and other related topics that may be customized based on the user’s expressed interests, likes and dislikes.

 By accessing the Websites, you agree to abide by all security and safety measures established by APUS or its partners or service providers.